 - 1. The administrator will confer with the appropriate staff member and take the proper action. - 2.
-The student will be removed immediately from school and the parent/guardian will be notified. - 3.
+The student will be removed immediately from school and the parent/guardian will be - 3.
 The administrator will confer with parents. - 4.
 The staff member and administrator will follow established due process procedures. - 5.
-If appropriate, the principal will contact law enforcement authorities. - 6.
-The student will make restitution in all cases for which it is appropriate.
+If appropriate, the principal will contact law enforcement authorities.
+6. The student will make restitution in all cases for

-The principal, director or school disciplinarian under extenuating circumstances may use discretion in increasing or decreasing the disciplinary action
+The principal, director or school disciplinarian under extenuating circumstances may use discretion in increasing or decreasing the disciplinary